RosettaCommons/demos/tutorials/advanced_rosetta_scripting/montecarlo_example/monte_carlo.md

 </TASKOPERATIONS>
 ```

-The first task operation, InitializeFromCommandline, allows us to use the options `-ex1 -ex1 -use_input_sc` to influence the number of rotamers available to the Packer.
+The first task operation, InitializeFromCommandline, allows us to use the options `-ex1 -ex1 -use_input_sc` commandline flags to influence the number of rotamers available to the Packer.

 The second and third task operations both use the OperateOnResidueSubset task operation to apply Residue Level TaskOperations (RLTs) to the ResidueSelector named in the `selector` field.
 The second task operation turns the design function of the Packer OFF for the residues selected in the `pdz` ResidueSelector.